AutomataLab/NPM-JSON-Parser-Benchmarking/README.md

 3. Run the following commands to immitate the results.

-Note: Results may vary relatively depending up on the hardware.
+Note: Results may vary depending on the hardware.
 However, relative results are expected to remain same.
 ```
 npm install
 node nested_json_benchmark.js